make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [MadDoct](https://github.com/MadDoct) for contributing support for RGB nightlight sockets.
 - [larueli](https://github.com/larueli) for contributing improvements to unavailable device detection when using persistent connections.
 - [austinhodak](https://github.com/austinhodak) for contributing support for generic dimmable lights.
-- [x5500](https://github.com/x5500) for contributing support for Loonas curtains.
+- [x5500](https://github.com/x5500) for contributing support for Loonas curtains and assisting with support for BCom doorbell camera.
 - [mypixies](https://github.com/mypixies) for assisting with support for Moes dimmer switch.
 - [BeardedTinker](https://github.com/BeardedTinker) for assisting with support for SG600MD smart inverter.
 - [LeandroIssa](https://github.com/LeandroIssa) for contributing Brazilian Portuguese translations.